 Ms. Zimmerman is currently a Senior Lecturer and the MBA Program Director at the International Business School at Brandeis University, is an affiliated lecturer at the Heller School for Social Policy and Management, is the Head of Programming and serves on the undergraduate Business Program Advisory committee.
 She teaches graduate and undergraduate courses in marketing.
 She is the 2007 and 2012 recipient of Brandeis’s Excellence in Teaching Award.

 Ms. Zimmerman’s community involvement includes her current responsibilities as the chair of the board of trustees of the David Project, a non-profit dedicated to educating and inspiring strong voices for Israel.

-Ms. Zimmerman lives in Weston with her husband and two teen-aged daughters.
+Ms. Zimmerman lives in Weston with her husband.
+She has two adult daughters.
 She is a graduate of Harvard Business School and Ohio State University.

 Harvard University, M.B.A.

 Ohio State University, B.S.